OneSignal/OneSignal-WordPress-Plugin/readme.txt

 Tags: chrome, safari, push, push notifications, safari, chrome push, safari push, notifications, web push, notification, notify, mavericks, firefox push, android, android push, android notifications, mobile notifications, mobile, desktop notifications, gcm, push messages, onesignal
 Requires at least: 3.8
 Tested up to: 4.3.1
-Stable tag: 1.5.0
+Stable tag: 1.6.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Increase engagement and drive more repeat traffic to your WordPress site with desktop push notifications.
-Now supporting the Google Chrome Safari browsers.
+Now supporting Chrome, Firefox, and Safari.

 == Description ==

-[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and websites, trusted by over 8,500 developers and marketers including some of the largest brands and websites in the world.
+[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and websites, trusted by over 10,000 developers and marketers including some of the largest brands and websites in the world.

 After setup, your visitors can opt-in to receive desktop push notifications when you publish a new post, and visitors receive these notifications even after they’ve left your website.